grahamleslie/grahamleslie.github.io/_posts/2023-07-09-building-a-simple-home-server.md

 ## Docker

-I then cloned that repo to the server and created some `.env` files to include the secrets for each container.
+I then cloned that repo to the server, created some `.env` files to include the secrets for each container, and ran the adblock list generator to create the file that will mount to `dnsmasq`.
 I can just run `docker-compose up -d` and everything starts up.

 The last step was to set a static IP for the home server and forward the necessary ports for external access.
 A simple home server with a configuration in GitHub--easy to rebuild if something goes wrong.